cloudpotions/DocuMerge-for-LLMs/README.md

 ---

-## 📜 Example Output Files
+## 📜 Output Files

 ### 1. **LLM-DocuMerge_<RepoName>.txt**
 This file contains all the files in the repository, separated by their names.
-For example:

 ### 2. **LLM-DocuMerge-Insights_<RepoName>.txt**
 This file provides a detailed overview of the repository.
-For example:

 ---